Successful Pet Business: Lessons from Entrepreneurs Who Found a Winning Formula

 They're available on Facebook too, and spend a lot of time reading and replying to comments from their customers.
 "We try to stay very near to our customers, and they love it," says Andreas.

-It’s not just their relationship with their customers that is important to them.
-They’ve focused on building up a close relationship with the suppliers behind their best selling products.
-As they’ve grown to understand each other’s businesses, their suppliers can now recommend other products for them to try based off what is selling well.
+It's not just their relationship with their customers that is important to them.
+They've focused on building up a close relationship with the suppliers behind their best selling products.
+As they've grown to understand each other's businesses, their suppliers can now recommend other products for them to try based on what is selling well.

 Recently they've been talking to one of their suppliers about developing a range of custom-made products.